zoffline/zwift-offline/README.md

 <details><summary>Windows 10 Instructions</summary>

 * Install Zwift
-  * If your Zwift version is newer than 1.0.48969 you may have to uninstall, then reinstall after installing zoffline.
   * If your Zwift version is 1.0.48969, you're all set.
-  * If Zwift is not installed install it after installing zoffline (1.0.48969 will be installed instead of the latest).
+  * If Zwift is not installed, install it before installing zoffline.
+  * If your Zwift version is newer than 1.0.48969 and zoffline is running from source: copy ``C:\Program Files (x86)\Zwift\Zwift_ver_cur.xml`` to zoffline's ``cdn/gameassets/Zwift_Updates_Root/`` overwriting the existing file.
+  * If your Zwift version is newer than 1.0.48969 and zoffline is not running from source: wait for zoffline to be updated.
 * On your Windows machine running Zwift, copy the following files in this repo to a known location:
   * ``ssl/cert-zwift-com.p12``
   * ``ssl/cert-zwift-com.pem``